Society for Family Development

 Society for Family Development (Towarzystwo Rozwoju Rodziny (TRR)) is a Polish organization founded in 1957, aiming to promote the sex education of young people, providing assistance and support to individuals and couples in crisis situations, as well as providing care in the field of sexual health.

-At the time of founding an organization it was called the Society of Conscious Motherhood.
+At the time of its founding, the organization was called the Society of Conscious Motherhood.
 In 1959 it was admitted to the International Planned Parenthood Federation (IPPF).
-In 1960 the first national congress of the Society members was organized.
-Name of the organization was changed again in 1970, this time for the Society for Family Planning.
-Since 1979 the present name - Society for Family Development is still in use.
-At the moment of his greatest coverage (1988) The company had 8 clinics, 23 premarital clinics and family counseling, 3 youth clinics, 4 antenatal and 40 branches in different provinces.
-People connected with the Society: sexologists prof. Mikołaj Kozakiewicz - longtime chairman of the TRR, Kazimierz Imieliński, Michalina Wisłocka and Zbigniew Lew-Starowicz.
+In 1960 the first national congress of the Society, members were organized.
+The name of the organization was changed again in 1970, to the Society for Family Planning.
+Since 1979 the present name – Society for Family Development - is still in use.
+At the moment of its widest coverage (1988) The company had 8 clinics, 23 premarital clinics and family counseling, 3 youth clinics, 4 antenatal and 40 branches in different provinces.
+People connected with the Society: sexologists prof. Mikołaj Kozakiewicz – longtime chairman of the TRR, Kazimierz Imieliński, Michalina Wisłocka and Zbigniew Lew-Starowicz.

 The Society is currently a member of the International Planned Parenthood Federation and the Federation for Women and Family Planning.